aslotte/aslotte.github.io/_posts/2020-02-10-first-week-as-a-microsoft-mvp.md

 They truly are technical thought leaders in their domain, and being exposed to their thoughts and opinions is a brilliant incubator for new ideas.

 As an MVP you are also invited to the yearly MVP Summit in Redmond.
-I'm very fortunate to be able to go attend this year (held in March), and I'm excited to see whom I'll connect with and what I'll experience.
+I'm very fortunate to be able to attend this year (held in March), and I'm excited to see with whom I'll connect with and what I'll experience.

 Oh, I almost forgot.
 As an MVP you also get a really cool award kit that arrives in the mail about 2 weeks after the award.
 Mine arrived today.
 I sort of knew what it would contain after watching videos on YouTube, but it was regardless an exciting moment unpacking it.
 Because this award kit was mine.